 $80 Some insurance plans cover this service.

 Cupping is a negative pressure massage that uses suction to increase circulation, move stagnant lymph, fluids & scar tissue and stretch the fascia.
-This modality helps to loose adhesions between the muscles and connective tissue, relieving muscle tension and treating acute and chronic pain.
-We also use cupping to help treat colds and respiratory infections.
+This modality helps to loose adhesions between muscles and connective tissue, relieving muscle tension and treating acute & chronic pain.
+We also use cupping to stimulate the immune system to help treat colds and respiratory infections.

 $25 Insurance does not cover this service.

-Gua sha is a natural, alternative therapy that involves scraping your skin with a massage tool to improve blood flow and circulation.
-This technique offers a unique approach to better health, addressing issues like chronic pain, congested lymph, and scarred tissue.
-In a gua sha session, your acupuncturist will scrape your skin with short or long strokes to stimulate microcirculation of the soft tissue, which dramatically increases blood flow.
+Gua sha is a natural, alternative therapy that involves rubbing your skin with a massage tool to improve blood flow and circulation.
+This technique offers a unique approach to better health, addressing issues like chronic pain, congested lymph and scar tissue.
+In a gua sha session, your acupuncturist will gently scrape your skin with short or long strokes to stimulate microcirculation of the soft tissue, which dramatically increases blood flow and relieves muscle tension.

 $25 Insurance does not cover this service.